blogonresearch/.github/profile/README.md

 # About

-This is for the blog [Blogonresearch](https://blogonresearch.github.io/), a blog psychological research and methodology, and anything related to the blog.
+This is for the blog [Blogonresearch](https://blogonresearch.github.io/), a blog on psychological research and methodology, and anything related to the blog.

 It is still under construction as I am exploring ways to build this blog at GitHub.